git4example/genai-fsx-workshop-on-eks-auto/content/150_module1_fsx_perf/122_DynamicProvisioning.md

 ::::

-::alert[The STATUS may show as Pending for up to 15 minutes, before changing to Bound.
-Don’t continue with the next step until the STATUS is Bound.]{header="Note:" type="info"}

 :::alert[If you see some warning under Events like below, this is because FSx for Lustre filesystem is getting created.]{header="Note:" type="info"}